-For a different nature experience from the wild coast, visit this scenic state park set on what used to be the grand estate of a Pacific Northwest timber baron.
+For a different nature experience from the rest of your wilder Oregon Coast road trip, visit this scenic state park set on what used to be the grand estate of a Pacific Northwest timber baron.
 The beautifully landscaped grounds feature a variety of plants, including the selections at two exceptional rose gardens.
 The park is also a top spot for whale watching and taking in views of the waves.

 Sunset Bay State Park

 The ideal spot for an unparalleled coastal camping experience, the park features year-round tent, RV, and yurt camping sites located just a short walk from the beach.
 When you're not snuggled up at camp, you'll love exploring the park's sandy beaches and hiking trails that connect to other local gems, Shore Acres and Cape Arago State Parks.

 For a unique glimpse of the coastal region's wildlife, make a stop at this year-round shelter for Steller sea lions north of Florence.
 Hundreds gather inside the sea cave (the largest in the country) primarily in wintertime, while in spring through summer they move to the outer coastal ledges for breeding and birthing.
 Sea lions aren't the only attraction here: the wildlife preserve also happens to be an excellent vantage point for gray whale and sea bird sightings.

 When the light hits the beach a certain way and turns its smooth, wet surface into a pseudo-mirror, it's hard to distinguish between the water's mini wave caps and the reflections of clouds in the sky.
 In other words, pure Oregon Coast road-trip magic.